-Find a URL to use for demotion or removal requests
+Find a URL to use for removal requests

-This document shows how to find the correct URLs when requesting a removal or demotion of web pages or images.
-It also explains what to do when you discover multiple URLs pointing to the same content.
+This document shows how to find the correct URLs when requesting a removal of web pages or images.

 To find the correct URL: